kernel-cyrus/linux-sublime/README.md

 `ctrl + \`: More cscope search commands

+\* If click the search result not jump into the function, press `enter` on the result line to jump.

 ### Git History/Blame

 `right click menu` - `Open Git Repository...`: Use Sublime Merge to open this repository